-Course grades will be calculated using the following component weightings:
+Final grades for the course will be determined using the following weights:

-What sort of flexibility will be offered given the exceptional circumstances?
+What sort of flexibility will be offered given the exceptional world circumstances?

 I am currently unable to enroll on Axess.
 How can I shop the course in the meantime?

 Canvas has a new feature that allows students to shop courses and access videos without enrolling on Axess.
-We have configured the CS106B Canvas to be "opening for shopping".
+We have configured the CS106B Canvas to be "open for shopping."
 Please see the Canvas announcement about course shopping for more information.
 Note that you must be formally enrolled on Axess to submit work for grading.

 Do you allow auditors?